vishux777/CipherSchools_CS_Questions_2025/readme.md

-This repository contains my personal notes, solutions to practice questionsfrom the CipherSchools Cybersecurity course (2025) as part of my summer training.
+This repository contains my personal notes, solutions to practice questionsfrom the CipherSchools Cybersecurity course (2025) as part of my summer training from my college.